-Many borrowers who are on income-driven repayment (IDR) plans make monthly payments that are lower than the monthly payment stated in your original student loan documents, including no monthly payment in certain cases.
-If you are on an income-driven repayment plan (IDR) the lender uses the lower monthly student loan payment you are actually making as long as that payment is reflected on your credit report or you provide loan documentation that verifies the plan and lower payment.
-For example, if you were supposed to make a monthly payment of $350 according to your student loan documents but you currently make a $150 payment according to the terms of an income-driven repayment plan, then the lender use the $150 figure to calculate your debt-to-income ratio to determine how much mortgage you can afford.
+Many borrowers who are on income-driven repayment plans make monthly payments that are lower than the monthly payment stated in your original student loan documents, including no monthly payment in certain cases.
+If you are on an income-driven repayment plan the lender uses the lower monthly student loan payment you are actually making as long as that payment is reflected on your credit report and you provide loan documentation that verifies the plan and lower payment.
+For example, if you were supposed to make a monthly payment of $350 according to your original student loan documents but you currently make no payment according to the terms of an income-driven repayment plan, then the lender use the $0 payment to calculate your debt-to-income ratio to determine how much mortgage you can afford.

 In some cases, the credit report for borrowers on income-driven repayment plans may not accurately reflect the current monthly student loan payment the borrower is making.
 For example, the credit report may state the original, required student loan payment instead of the lower, income-driven required payment.
 In this case, as long as you provide loan documentation that verifies the plan and lower payment, the lender uses the lower monthly payment.
 The lender may also request a credit report supplement or updated credit report that shows the correct monthly student loan payment.

-We should highlight that for a VA mortgage, as long as the student loan is expected to be deferred or in forbearance for at least a year after the mortgage closes, then the lender can exclude the student loan from the borrower’s debt-to-income ratio, which is unique to the VA home loan program and certainly more borrower-friendly.
+We should highlight that for a VA mortgage, as long as the student loan is expected to be deferred or in forbearance for at least a year after the mortgage closes, the lender can exclude the loan payment from your debt-to-income ratio, which is unique to the VA home loan program and certainly more borrower-friendly.

 Because payment calculation methods for student loans that are deferred or in forbearance vary by lender and loan program we recommend that you confirm the approach used by your lender before you apply for a mortgage.

-The only ways to exclude your student loan payments when you apply for a mortgage are if your income-driven repayment plan does not require a monthly payment or if your monthly student loan payments have been paid in their entirety by a another party, such as a relative, for the prior twelve months.
-For example, if your parents have paid your students loans for the past year, then your student loan payments are not included in your debt-to-income ratio when you apply for a mortgage, even though you are still legally responsible for the loans.
+You can exclude your student loan payments when you apply for a mortgage if your income-driven repayment plan does not require a monthly payment or if your loan payments have been paid in their entirety by a another party, such as a relative, for the prior twelve months.
+For example, if your parents have paid your student loans for the past year, then your student loan payments are not included in your debt-to-income ratio when you apply for a mortgage, even though you are still legally responsible for the loans.
 (This rule also applies to other non-mortgage debt such as credit cards and car loans).